 3. Integrated comment sections

 There are plugins available for major blog platforms to allow users to post comments using their social media accounts.
 These plugins can make it easier to attract social media users as they will not have to sign up specifically for the blog.
 Further, these plugins allow users to reply to comments and to like information, which can create more dynamic conversations.
 Reminding users that the blog is connected to social media platforms also makes them more likely to share blog posts with their friends.
+You can also capture emails using popups which we have not explained in details over here.
+You can email them using Aweber or other email marketing companies.
+The best way to do it by using leadpages landing page generator.

 4. Ask for help